gyselroth/docxBox/README.md

 #### Set field value

-When setting a merge fields' value, it is reduced to its textual component (maintaining its visual style) - this process can therefor not be repeated on the same field, as the former field has turned into a text element.
+When setting the value of a **merge field**, the merge field is reduced to its textual component (maintaining its visual style).
+Merge field can therefor not be merged more than once for the same field, as the former field has turned into a text element.

 ````docxbox sfv foo.docx "MERGEFIELD  foo" bar````
 Changes all merge fields, whose identifier begins with ``foo``,